Brigapes/number-system-convertor/README.md

 # number-system-convertor
 A console program that converts from different number systems.
 For example, from decimal to hexadecimal and vice versa, decimal to binary and vice versa...
 Project is not completed, slowly getting there.
+WARNING: Project includes bad programming practices!

 To do: